 - Neonatologists

 As your cerebral palsy lawyers, we will investigate the details of your case and identify all liable parties.
-Using the available evidence, we will show who committed negligence and how they committed negligence to help your family get the financial compensation needed for a better life.
+Using the available evidence, we will show who committed negligence to help your family get the financial compensation needed for a better life.

 Legal processes have designated timeframes, especially when it comes to initiating action.
 In Pennsylvania, for cerebral palsy and other related birth injuries, the statute of limitations extends to two years after the child’s 18th birthday.